Shreyas-Ashtamkar/Wipro-codes/1-one/README.md

 ## Input Format:

-The first line of the input
+<br/>The first line of the input
-consists of an integer – N,
+<br/>consists of an integer – N,
-representing the total number of apples that Josh wants to buy.
+<br/>representing the total number of apples
+<br/>that Josh wants to buy.

-The second line
+<br/>The second line
-consists of two space-separated positive integers – M1 and P1, representing the number of apples in a lot and the lot’s price at shop A, respectively.
+<br/>consists of two space-separated
+<br/>positive integers – M1 and P1,
+<br/>representing the number of apples
+<br/>in a lot and the lot’s price at shop A,
+<br/>respectively.

-The third line
+<br/>The third line
-consists of two space-separated positive integers-M2 and P2, representing the number of apples in a lot’s price at shop B, respectively.
+<br/>consists of two space-separated
+<br/>positive integers-M2 and P2,
+<br/>representing the number of apples
+<br/>in a lot’s price at shop B, respectively.

 ## Output Format: